act3-ai/aceup/README.md

 ACT3 Login uses your entered credentials to do the following:

-- Enable secure credential storage for Git and container registry authentication.
+- Enable secure credential storage for Git and container registry authentication
-- Authenticate Git over SSH and HTTPS for the ACT3 GitLab.
+- Authenticate Git over SSH and HTTPS for the ACT3 GitLab
-- Store credentials for the ACT3 GitLab Container Registry to be used by tools like ACE Data Tool, Podman, Crane, and Docker.
+- Store credentials for the ACT3 GitLab Container Registry to be used by tools like ACE Data Tool, Podman, Crane, and Docker
 - **OPTIONAL:** Set up a NETRC environment variable to use for Golang development
-- Add the ACT3 ACE Tools Homebrew Tap, a catalog of tools used at ACT3, including internal tools like ACE Data Tool and ACT3 Project Tool.
+- Add the ACT3 ACE Tools Homebrew Tap, a catalog of tools used at ACT3, including internal tools like ACE Data Tool and ACT3 Project Tool
-- Log into the ACT3 GitLab instance with ACT3 Project Tool.
+- Log into the ACT3 GitLab instance with ACT3 Project Tool
-- Direct ACE Data Tool to use the ACT3 Telemetry Server.
+- Direct ACE Data Tool to use the ACT3 Telemetry Server
-- Create an authenticated ACE Hub User Configuration file to be imported manually.
+- Create an authenticated ACE Hub User Configuration file to be imported manually
 - Set up ACT3 Kubernetes Cluster access
 - Create a Kubernetes Secret in the user's namespace